FStarLang/PoP-in-FStar/book/part1/part1_getting_off_the_ground.rst

 A module begins with the module's name (which must match the name of its file, i.e., ``module A`` is in ``A.fst``) and contains a sequence of top-level signatures and definitions.
+Module names always begin with a capital letter.

 * Signatures ascribe a type to a definition, e.g., ``val f : t``.